 How to do Plow Pose: Steps, Benefits and Precautions

 What is the meaning of Plow Pose?

-Plow pose in Sanskrit is known as Halasana.
-Halasana is so-called because in its final pose it resembles a plow.
+The plow pose in Sanskrit is known as Halasana.
+Halasana is so-called because, in its final pose, it resembles a plow.
 Halasana can be classified as ‘ hah-LAHS-anna.
-Hala means is plow or plough.
-Plow pose is both a forward bending and a semi-inverted pose.
-Practicing plow pose and Sarvangasana make you prepare for the more advanced yoga poses.
-Here, simple and easy steps of the yoga pose has been mentioned.
-Halasana’s researched based benefits have also been mentioned.
-However, certain contraindications should also be kept in mind while performing the pose.
+Hala means plough or plough.
+The plow pose is both a forward bending and a semi-inverted pose.
+Practising plough pose and Sarvangasana prepares you for the more advanced yoga poses.
+Here, simple and easy steps of the yoga pose have been mentioned.
+Halasana’s researched benefits have also been mentioned.
+However, specific contraindications should also be considered while performing the pose.

+How to do Plow Pose: Steps, Benefits and Precautions